inf380p/inf380p.github.io/_posts/JohnCBMeyer/2022-11-03-JohnCBMeyer-csv-reflection.md

 in the turtle hack.

 # Return statements are unintuitive.
 The next problem I had was with `return` statements.
-I'm still getting use to scope in Python, so I keep forgetting that assigning something in a function doesn't assign it in the global environment.
+I'm still getting used to scope in Python, so I keep forgetting that assigning something in a function doesn't assign it in the global environment.
 So, once I realized that a function I was creating wasn't assigning a variable like I wanted, I realized that I needed a